sung-max/sung-max.github.io/about.md

 ### Personal

-I also enjoy learning mathematics and physics, but I don't have much time nowadays.
+I enjoy thinking about mathematics and physics, but I don't have much time nowadays.
-Let me know if you have any advice on learning more efficiently besides time travel.
+If you think you can explain renormalization well, let me know, as I'm still quite confused.

 On programming: Like many, I _like_ the idea of Haskell (how can one not love monads?).
-Buuut--I usually code in Python, which is pretty great too.
+But; I usually code in Python, which is pretty great too.

 In my free time